 Efficient condenser operation is critical to minimizing the operating costs and improving the performance of a turbogenerator unit or power plant.
-Efficient condenser performance is recognized by an improvement in heat rate and generation capacity, less fuel is consumed and a significant reduction in CO_2 emissions can be achieved.
-Condenser tube fouling and condenser air-inleakage have been found to have a significant impact on condenser performance and subsequently plant performance.
-State-of-the-Art technologies have been developed by Conco Systems to effectively remove fouling and deposits from condenser tubes and to identify the location of air and water in-leakage into the condenser, providing a longer useful life cycle.
-In addition, application of these technologies results in improved condenser backpressure, a decrease in plant heat rate and a decrease in yearly fuel consumption.
-Overall, plant performance is improved and CO_2 emissions are dramatically reduced.
+Efficient condenser performance is recognized by an improvement in heat rate and generation capacity, less fuel is consumed and a significant reduction in CO2 emissions can be achieved.
+Condenser tube fouling, fouled external surfaces of Air-Cooled Condensers (ACC) and condenser air-inleakage have been found to have a significant impact on condenser performance and subsequently performance.
+State-of-the-Art technologies have been developed to effectively remove fouling and deposits from condenser tubes, finned external surfaces of ACC's and to identify the location of air and water in-leakage into the condenser, providing a longer useful life cycle. addition, application of these technologies results in improved condenser backpressure, a decrease in plant heat rate and a decrease in yearly fuel consumption.
+Overall, plant performance is improved and CO2 Technology and cases are emissions are reduced. presented.